Vulnerability scanners may detect the remote web server is not enforcing HSTS.

 Port description: Expose the etcd server, etcd is a distributed key-value store integral in storing state for the Kubernetes control plane.

-If the vulnerability scanner detects this behaviour, You may need to add an exception to the scanner to exclude this alert.
+If the vulnerability scanner detects this behavior, an exception may need to be implemented to the scanner to exclude this alert.